 8. Question: How do you begin measuring Customer Experience?

-The best way is to track NPS key touchpoints or NPS microdrivers.
+The best way is to track NPS key customer touchpoints or NPS microdrivers.
 QuestionPro offers NPS Key Driver Analysis to help you look at individual components of the experience that make up the entire customer journey.

 Shep: Start out with customer journey mapping.
 Analyze the friction points because it impacts your overall NPS.
 Identify the “moments of truth,” that is each critical interaction a customer has an opportunity to form an impression.
-It’s much easier for an employee to drive the experience and ask, “where are the points that can negatively impact the experience?”
+It’s much easier for an employee to drive the experience and ask, “where are the points that can negatively impact the bad customer experience?”
 Ask your customers, “What are your biggest complaints?”

 9. Question: When you’re looking at the different segments, do you see companies diving into NPS microeconomics and customer lifetime value?